 \subsection{Monopole formation}

 We have mentioned that the $\mu$ formation is non-trivial and our prescription is not applicable.
 Here let us revisit the monopole terms in (\ref{CK:1}).
-Theses terms are actually coincide with those in (\ref{CK:0}).
-This implies that the pervious numerical simulation based on (\ref{CK:0}) is also applicable to the inhomogeneous case as long as we ignore the higher order multipoles.
+These terms coincide with those in (\ref{CK:0}).
+This implies that the previous numerical simulation based on (\ref{CK:0}) is also applicable to the inhomogeneous case as long as we ignore the higher order multipoles.
 As discussed in the previous section, multipoles of the spectral distortions are vanishing, and only the long wavelength modes of the monopole component are dominant.
-In this sense, we expect that the generation of the inhomogeneous distortions should be explained in the same manner with the previous numerical calculations for the homogenous $\mu$ distortions~\cite{Hu:1994bz,Chluba:2012gq}.
+In this sense, we expect that the generation of the inhomogeneous distortions should be explained in the same manner as the previous numerical calculations for the homogeneous $\mu$ distortions~\cite{Hu:1994bz,Chluba:2012gq}.